apereo/apereo.github.io/_posts/blog/2017-08-24-tip-docker-container-to-host.md

 ## One Solution

-I am convinced there are better solutions that muck around with native Docker networking configuration, bridging host and container.
+I am convinced there are better solutions that muck around with native docker networking configuration, bridging host and container.
 Indeed, one can set up [extra hosts](https://docs.docker.com/compose/compose-file/#extra_hosts), perhaps define a `host` [network mode](https://docs.docker.com/compose/compose-file/#network_mode) of some kind, etc. Who knows!
 That was a rabbit hole I didn't want to venture into and so I settled for the following simpler albeit temporary solution.

 ```bash
 export DOCKERHOST=$(ifconfig | grep -E "([0-9]{1,3}\.){3}[0-9]{1,3}" | \